astechedu/WebDevOpsTutorial/kubernetes.md

 ###### Management and Deployment

 Managing a Minukube cluster on Linux is exactly the same as managing it on Windows.
-(See the previous article on Windows for an Nginx deployment example).